Emergency Preparedness: What Every Worker Should Know

 - Recognizing employees who show initiative in the course of drills.

-- Using posters, reminders, and toolbox talks to preserve protection visible.
+- Using posters, reminders, and toolbox talks to make safety visible.

 - Making emergency preparedness part of onboarding for each new hire.